-Mitch McConnell Says He May Not Support Trump-Backed Candidates: ‘The Only Thing I Care About Is Electability’
+Mitch McConnell Says He May Not Support Trump-Backed Candidates: 'The Only Thing I Care About Is Electability'

 The Kentucky senator voted to acquit Trump in the impeachment trial, but he nonetheless delivered a scathing speech, slamming the former commander-in-chief for inciting violence against elected representatives.

 His comments did not sit well with pro-Trump Republicans.
-According to Rep. Andy Biggs of Arizona, many of them were “frustrated” with McConnell’s remarks and felt like he was deepening the divisions within the party.

-“The future of the party will be determined in places like Wyoming in ’22,” McConnell said, suggesting that he may get involved in Rep. Liz Cheney’s race.
+According to Rep. Andy Biggs of Arizona, many of them were "frustrated" with McConnell's remarks and felt like he was deepening the divisions within the party."The future of the party will be determined in places like Wyoming in '22," McConnell said, suggesting that he may get involved in Rep. Liz Cheney's race.

 Cheney was one of the 10 House Republicans to vote to impeach Trump.
 She has faced intense backlash for doing so, with pro-Trump lawmakers threatening to support her primary challengers.